Tarring and feathering: 21st century

 In August 2007, loyalist groups in Northern Ireland were linked to the tarring and feathering of an individual accused of drug-dealing.

 In June 2020, multiple graves and memorials to Confederate soldiers at Crown Hill Cemetery in Indianapolis, Indiana, were tarred and feathered.

 In popular culture

-Tarring and feathering has become a trope used in a number of works.
+Tarring and feathering has been commonly referenced in historic and contemporary popular culture, particularly in the United States.